vatpac-technology/sops/docs/controller-skills/military.md

     **DRGN379**: "Wilco, DRGN379"

 ### ATC Activated Military Airspace
-Most Military TCUs and Tower positions, when online, control airspace that correspond to certain Restricted Area Activations.
+Most military TCUs and Tower positions, when online, control airspace that correspond to certain Restricted Area Activations.
 These are prescribed in the Local Instructions.

 These Restricted Areas may be activated in vatSys, and the controllers of these positions may inform other surrounding controllers of their activations, so they may use the Resitricted Areas on the screen to visually assess the airspace and separation required for traffic.

-Unless otherwise stated in Local Instructions, Restricted Areas activated for control by Military TCUs and Towers, will become **Class C** airspace.
+Unless otherwise stated in Local Instructions, Restricted Areas activated for control by military TCUs and Towers, will become **Class C** airspace.

 ## Formation Flights
 ### Standard Formation